Modeling Coral Reef Bleaching Recovery Through KCC-Theory: Proposal of the model

 \section{Proposal of the model}

 Before bleaching disruption, it is known that coral and symbiotic alga develop a by-product as a result of their interaction.
-The same occurs after bleaching recovery since we are assuming alga $A^{2}$ becomes the symbiotic alga before the coral dies completely.
+The same occurs after bleaching recovery since we are assuming alga $N^{3}$ becomes the symbiotic alga before the coral dies completely.
 Volterra-Hamilton is well suited to describe this production.
-For simplicity, we suppose all three populations have the same percapita rate of production(set $k_{i}=1, i=1,2,3$), so (\textbf{I}) describes production before bleaching and (\textbf{II}) after recovery: \begin{multicols}{2}
+For simplicity, we suppose all three populations have the same percapita rate of production(set $k_{(i)}=1, i=1,2,3$), so the production before bleaching is given by: